Radish: Description

-Subspecies
+Varieties

 Cultivation

 Radishes are a fast-growing, annual, cool-season crop.
 The seed germinates in three to four days in moist conditions with soil temperatures between 65 and 85 F. Best quality roots are obtained under moderate day lengths with air temperatures in the range 50 to 65 F. Under average conditions, the crop matures in 3–4 weeks, but in colder weather, 6–7 weeks may be required.
-Homegrown varieties can be significanlty sharper.
+Homegrown varieties can be significantly sharper.

 Radishes grow best in full sun in light, sandy loams, with a soil pH 6.5 to 7.0, but for late-season crops, a clayey-loam is ideal.
 Soils that bake dry and form a crust in dry weather are unsuitable and can impair germination.
 Harvesting periods can be extended by making repeat plantings, spaced a week or two apart.
 In warmer climates, radishes are normally planted in the autumn.
 The depth at which seeds are planted affects the size of the root, from 1 cm deep recommended for small radishes to 4 cm for large radishes.
 During the growing period, the crop needs to be thinned and weeds controlled, and irrigation may be required.

 Radishes are a common garden crop in many parts of the world, and the fast harvest cycle makes them particularly suitable for children's gardens.
 After harvesting, radishes can be stored without loss of quality for two or three days at room temperature, and about two months at 0 C with a relative humidity of 90–95%.